 A civil citation orders an employer to pay restitution to one or more workers and/or civil penalties.
 Maximum penalties range from $7,500 to $25,000 per violation, depending on whether it is the first time an employer has been cited for a violation and whether the offense is intentional.

 Each failure to comply with a law during a pay period may be considered a separate violation resulting in additional penalties.

 When a citation is issued, the employer has 21 days to:

 An employer may also appeal a civil citation within 10 days of receipt of the citation by sending notice to both the Division of Administrative Law Appeals (DALA) and the Attorney General's Office.

-If an employer does not pay as directed by the citation or appeal in time:
+If an employer does not pay or appeal in time:

-For violations of the minimum wage and overtime laws, the Attorney General may receive permission from a worker and bring a private civil action on behalf of the worker (and other workers).
-If the Attorney General wins in Civil Court, the employer is required to pay triple damages (3 times the wages owed) to the worker(s), court costs and attorney’s fees.
+For violations of the minimum wage and overtime laws, the Attorney General may bring a private civil action on behalf of workers.
+If the Attorney General wins in civil court, the employer is required to pay triple damages (3 times the wages owed) to the worker, court costs, and attorney’s fees.